ongr-io/ElasticsearchBundle/README.md

 Full documentation for the Elasticsearch bundle is [available here][4].
 I hope you will create amazing things with it :sunglasses: .

+> Please note that the updating process of the documentation of the bundle to 6.0
+>is still under way.
+Read the [configuration][7] and [crud][9] sections that are
+>already updated and will allow you to have the basic functions of the bundle.
+We
+>will update the rest of the documentation as soon as possible

 ## Troubleshooting
 * [How to upgrade from the older versions?][15]
 * [How to overwrite some parts of the bundle?][16]